Day of the Dead Traditions

 Day of the Dead traditions include giving offerings to deceased loved ones on ofrendas.

-During Day of the Dead, or Día de Muertos, October 31 through November 2, families gather together to remember and honor their deceased loved ones.
+The Day of the Dead, or Día de Muertos,celebrated November 1st through November 2nd, is a holiday in which families gather together to remember and honor their deceased loved ones.
 A sacred, joyous time, Day of the Dead traditions include food and flowers, visits with family members, prayers, and stories about those who have died.

+While the exact origins are still debated among historians, most agree that Día de Muertos is a fusion of pre-Hispanic and European traditions.
 Day of the Dead began as a traditional Mesoamerican celebration in southern Mexico meant to guide the spirits of departed loved ones in the afterlife.
-Today, the holiday is observed throughout the country and includes Christian influences.
+These early traditions included placing offerings like tamales near burial sites and celebrating the cyclical nature of life and death.

 Traditions